New York felony charge is a serious criminal offense

 A class E felony in New York is the lowest felony charge available and usually associated with serious crimes that did not warrant a higher felony charge.
 When, for example, a DWI or DUI case results in harm being done to a person or structure, a felony could be applied.
 In this instance it is usually a class E felony in New York.
 Class “E” felonies can also be theft, assault, forcible touching, or aggravated harassment.
 A class E felony NY sentence might be 2-5 years in jail, depending upon the circumstances of the case.
 Our attorneys aggressively pursue a reduction of charges or complete dismissal in all our felony cases, and our statistics speak for themselves.
 Our NYC felony attorneys have been able to secure non-custodial dispositions in a large portion of cases that walk through our doors as a felony.

 Having a felony conviction on your record will make it difficult to rent an apartment, get a job, open a checking or savings account, or even move from one location to the next.
-A New York City criminal attorney from Bukh Law Firm, P.C. can explain fully the consequences of your felony offense.
+A New York City criminal attorney from Law Office of Bukh & Associates, PLLC can explain fully the consequences of your felony offense.

-Bukh Law Firm, P.C. believes in working aggressively and proactively to dismiss cases or mitigate them prior to trial, so that you aren’t facing the potential consequences of a felony conviction.
+Law Office of Bukh & Associates, PLLC believes in working aggressively and proactively to dismiss cases or mitigate them prior to trial, so that you aren’t facing the potential consequences of a felony conviction.